 - Training costs (trainers time, software used in process)

 - Severance pay and HR expenses (the cost of getting rid of someone)

 - Lost productivity (compare how much is a bad rep doing next to a good rep – that delta is your business lost!)

 Hiring mistakes are always going to be made across a company’s lifetime, this is inevitable.
-However, perhaps try these 4 tips to avoid the mistakes:
+However, perhaps try these four tips to avoid the mistakes:

-- Invite more than 1 person from different departments into the process to get a different perspective
+- Invite more than one person from different departments into the process to get a different perspective.

 - Only submit an offer that you know will be accepted.
 In sales, we would call this a soft close.
 You don’t want to be the company that sends out offers to candidates only to be turned down.